Gold canyon heart & Home

 Becoming a Better Version of Yourself

-“GCHH isn’t just a nonprofit.
+NFP isn’t just a nonprofit.
 It’s a vision that was started many years ago in a very difficult and desolate place.
-Joe C. and Najee discovered that their life was made purposeful when they helped other people achieve some sense of purpose in their life.
+Our original peer mentors, serving 25 to life sentences, discovered that their life was made purposeful when they helped other people achieve some sense of purpose in their life.

 We’re not talking about conceptual purpose.
 We’re talking about tangible power of purpose for living.
-When these two men incarcerated with life sentences who were never going to see the light of day started introducing people to the successful strategies for freeing themselves, even in those difficult conditions, they themselves became free.
+When these men with life sentences who were never going to see the light of day started introducing people to the successful strategies for freeing themselves, even in those difficult conditions, they themselves became free in their spirit and mind.

-That’s what GCHH is about.
-GCHH is a vision of people helping people become better versions of themselves on an ongoing basis.
+NFP is a vision of people helping people become better versions of themselves on an ongoing basis.

 The Symbiosis Between Addiction & Reentry